hail-is/hail/dev-docs/hail-for-new-engineers.md

 programs in parallel on a cluster of virtual machines.
 Also in September, Hail team began work on a system called "CI".
 CI is an acronym for Continuous Integration.
 CI runs the tests for every pull request (PR) into the `main` branch of [`hail-is/hail`](https://github.com/hail-is/hail).
-CI automatically merges into main any pull request that passes the tests.
+CI automatically merges into main any pull request that both passes the tests and has at least one "approving" review and no "changes requested" reviews.
 CI uses Hail Batch to run the tests.

 Around this time, the Hail team split organized itself into two sub-teams: "compilers" team and "services" team.
 The compilers team is responsible for the Hail Python library, the compiler, and